siliataider/CityManager-Reinforcement-Learning/README.md

 CityManager Reinforcement Learning is an interactive web-based game that combines the fun of city-building with the advanced technology of artificial intelligence. 🌆👾 Build your city, deploy AI agents, and watch them learn and evolve in real-time!

+## Demo

+* For more details, checkout our [Short Report](grp5_Rapport_FOEX_GHANDOUR_RAJAUD_TAIDER.pdf)!

+* You can also chekcout our [Teaser Video](https://youtu.be/YjdlPgHJ2UE) for a better understanding of the project.

+* You can even have access to our [PowerPoint Presentation](https://docs.google.com/presentation/d/1zDpo5Tk8YWrd6qleoZuT8AjfJGk2-HHX6jXKon48nGM/edit?usp=sharing) for a quick demo.

 ## **Features 🚀**

 * **Interactive City Building:** Place houses, offices, and restaurants to create your city.